lars-ruijs/frontend-applications/README.md

 - How far are the P+R locations from the city center?
 - Which city has the most P+R locations?
 - How large is the parking capacity of these locations?
-- Do the P+R locations offer facilities for the disabled?
-- Are the number of P+R locations in the Netherlands increasing?
-- Which P+R locations offer a connection to a train station?

 ### 💭 Assumptions